The Racial Violence that Dare Not Speak Its Name

 The brutality in Denver is disturbingly similar to violence occurring elsewhere, nationwide.
 In the last few months alone, a young white lady named Shaina Perry was taunted and beaten in Milwaukee.
 A young white man named Carter Strange had his skull fractured by a mob in South Carolina.
 Dawid Strucinski was beaten into a coma by a mob in Bayonne.
 Anna Taylor, Emily Guendelsberger, and Thomas Fitzgerald were beaten and kicked to the ground in separate Philadelphia flash mobs.
 Every weekend in July, mobs have attacked in Greensboro, NC.
 In a mostly-white suburb of Cleveland, witnesses reported large groups of "teens" walking through the streets, "shouting profanities and racial epithets," and one man was viciously beaten while leaving a restaurant with his wife and friends.
 In all of those cases, the victims were white and the attackers were black.

 Then there are the ominous stories that no one has ever heard about.
-For instance, a mob of 150 "young people" descended on a small, predominantly white NJ town named Winfield Township during a firefighters' carnival.
+For instance, a mob of 150 "young people" descended on a small, predominantly white NJ town named Winfield Township during a firefighters' carnival, starting fights and cursing at people.
 Perhaps the townspeople are merely lucky that there wasn't violence.
 Isn't the racial mob mentality scary enough that we shouldn't have to wait for violence before we take it seriously?

 It cannot be emphasized enough that these attacks often occur in suburban areas where the black groups have to leave their own neighborhoods and purposefully travel to areas that are predominantly non-black, to attack non-black victims.
 For instance, in one of the many flash mob attacks in Chicago, Trovulus Pickett, 17, was part of a group that attacked and robbed several victims, including a 68-year-old doctor.
 The attacks occurred in the North Side, which is 15 miles away from Pickett's home.
 This indicates a serious level of planning and potential racial targeting.
 If these were just run-of-the mill robberies, it wouldn't be too surprising.
 But the social problem we're looking at is large groups, sometimes numbering in the hundreds, sometimes armed, engaging in racially-focused violent crimes.